-Every day fraudsters, hackers, and internet bad-guys are finding new ways to con you out of your private information, and their methods are becoming so sophisticated that it is harder and harder to tell the difference between what is real and what is not.
+Every day, cyber criminals are finding new ways to steal your private information.
+Their methods are becoming increasingly sophisticated, which makes it more difficult to tell the difference between what is real and what is not.

 - Never disclose or write down login and password information